xyz2022/DesktopProcessMonitor/README.md

 # Why not use Group Policy Editor?

 Group Policy Editor on Windows 10/11 blocks processes from starting-up until it has checked the binary's certificate; significantly and noticibly impacting system performance, especially on older hardware.
 DesktopProcessMonitor does not block processes from starting up.
-It does however terminate new processes quickly if their certificates matche any policy-prohibited publisher.
+It does however terminate new processes quickly if their certificates match any policy-prohibited publisher.
 This results in no noticible impact to system performance.

 # Architecture
 Project has 3 sub-projects: